46ki75/notionrs/README.md

   - Query a database
   - Retrieve a database
   - Update a database
+- Pages
-- Pages- Create a page
+  - Create a page
   - Retrieve a page property item
   - Retrieve a page
   - Update page properties